kushal06-makkar/Tender_scrapper/README.md

 Macedonian tenders are filtered to exclude expired entries.

 The South Korea script scrolls through dynamically loading tables and saves data in batches.

-License and Contributions:

-The project is licensed under the MIT License.
-Contributions (like feature improvements or support for more countries) are welcome.
-You can fork the project or submit a pull request.